digidem/mapeo-mock-data/README.md

 # Mapeo Mock Data

-Module and CLI to generate fake data for Mapeo
+Module and CLI to generate fake data for CoMapeo

 ## Installation